'Hidden Fences' and the Globes memes

 Bush Hager asked producer and composer Pharrell Williams about the movie he scored, "Hidden Figures."

-Problem was, she called it "Hidden Fences," combining the title with another critically acclaimed African-American film which is also getting lots of awards-season buzz.
+Problem was, she called it "Hidden Fences," combining the title with another critically acclaimed African-American film, which is also getting lots of awards-season buzz.

 Then, actor Michael Keaton repeated the wrong title during the presentation of the best supporting actress in a motion picture category.